• Skip to primary navigation

 Ragi Porridge is a nutritious healthy drink which can be substituted for our regular breakfast and it keeps you full till lunch time.
 Ragi or finger millet is a super grain which is packed with nutrition.
 I used homemade ragi flour, you can use store bought flour too.

-Ragi porridge is a tradition in our family.
+Ragi Porridge has become a tradition in our family.
 I am trying to include porridge for mittu and gugu regularly so that they are always in touch with the porridge taste.
 Mittu prefers to have multigrain porridge.

 Similar Recipes